Highfield Church: World Wars

 During the First World War (1914–1918) quite a number of the men from the parish went to the battlefields.
 Within the parish boundaries about 100 acre of land were being developed for housing so a western extension was built to accommodate the extra congregation.
 A First World War memorial was erected near the south door in 1921.

 During the Second World War (1939–1945) Southampton was bombed heavily and there were direct hits on the parish and much loss of life.
 Throughout this period the clergy and members of the church kept watch on the church with a stirrup pump, buckets and shovels.
 The windows were given a coating of a rubber solution to lessen the danger of splintering glass.

 The neighbouring church of St Barnabas was destroyed in 1940 and the two churches were temporarily merged until the rebuilding of the church at St Barnabas in 1957.

 In 1941 there was an air raid where incendiary bombs fell near to the church.
 There was no serious structural damage to the church but windows in both the east and west ends of the church were shattered and the caretaker's quarters were destroyed.
 Despite the roof requiring 7000 new tiles, the morning matins went ahead.
 The church replaced those eastern windows that were destroyed in the Blitz and these were the church's memorial to those who died in the Second World War.

 Later history

 The church celebrated its centenary in September 1947 with services by two previous vicars.

 Windows on the East side of the church building destroyed during World War Two were replaced in 1952.

-The church's building had grade II listed building status by 1969.
+The church building was listed Grade II on the National Heritage List for England in October 1981.